Skip to main content

 Ongoing Compliance Requirements

-• Employers are responsible for withholding income taxes from employees’ salaries on a monthly basis, calculated according to income levels, ranging from 23% to 43%.
+• Employers are responsible for withholding income taxes from employees’ salaries on a monthly basis, calculated according to the applicable income tax brackets.

 • At the end of the fiscal year or upon employment termination, employers must calculate the balance of taxes owed based on actual income paid.
-This process occurs in December, with any overpayments refunded or underpayments withheld during payroll.
+Any overpayments may be refunded or underpayments withheld through payroll, where applicable.

-• Withholding tax agents must electronically submit the 770 form, detailing taxes withheld and paid on behalf of employees, typically by the end of October of the following year.
+Withholding tax agents must electronically submit the 770 form, detailing taxes withheld and paid on behalf of employees, typically by the statutory deadline set each year.
 Late submissions incur penalties.

-• Employers must pay social security contributions to INPS monthly using the F24 form.
-Employee contributions are approximately 10% of gross salary, while employer contributions range from 27% to 31%.
+Employers must pay social security contributions to INPS monthly using the F24 form.
+Employee contributions are withheld through payroll, while employer contributions vary by sector and employee status.
 Late payments result in penalties.

 Pension Requirements

-• Registration with Integrative Health Funds: Companies and employees can opt to register with integrative health funds, which supplement the national healthcare system.
-These can be open (accessible to all) or closed (specific to certain sectors or NCLAs).
+Companies and employees can opt to register with integrative health funds, which supplement the national healthcare system.
+These can be open or closed depending on the fund and the applicable CCNL.

-• Registration with Integrative Pension Funds: Similar to health funds, integrative pension funds provide additional retirement benefits.
-Registration follows the regulations of the applicable NCLA.
+Similar to health funds, integrative pension funds provide additional retirement benefits.
+Registration follows the regulations of the applicable CCNL or fund rules.

-• Ongoing Compliance for Pension Contributions: Contributions to health and pension funds are deducted through payroll, with payment schedules varying by fund regulations (monthly, quarterly, or annually).
+Contributions to health and pension funds are deducted through payroll, with payment schedules varying by fund regulations.

 Employment Obligations

-• Severance Indemnity (TFR): The Trattamento di Fine Rapporto (TFR) is a severance payment accrued monthly and paid out upon termination of employment.
-It amounts to approximately 7% of the gross salary and may include other bonuses or benefits.
+The Trattamento di Fine Rapporto (TFR) is a severance payment accrued over time and paid out upon termination of employment.
+It is generally calculated by taking the annual remuneration and dividing it by 13.5, subject to revaluation rules.

-• Declaration of Regular Contributive Position (DURC): Companies must maintain a DURC certificate, proving compliance with social security contributions, to be eligible for subsidies and contracts with public and private entities.
+Companies must maintain a DURC certificate, proving compliance with social security and insurance contribution obligations, to be eligible for certain subsidies and contracts.

 Payroll Requirements

-• Monthly Payroll Processing: Payroll is processed monthly, with employees typically receiving their salaries through 13 or 14 installments, depending on NCLA provisions.
-The most common payment date is the 27th of each month.
+• Monthly Payroll Processing: Payroll is generally processed monthly, with employees often receiving their salaries in 13 or 14 installments, depending on the applicable CCNL.
+The payment date depends on company practice and collective agreement rules.

-• Pay Slips: Employees must receive pay slips on the same day as salary payments, with the option of electronic delivery.
-Some roles may have different pay frequency arrangements, agreed upon in advance.
+• Pay Slips: Employees must receive payslips on the same day as salary payments, and electronic delivery is generally accepted where properly managed.

 Banking Requirements Related to Payroll